Shaan (singer): Career in playback singing

 Shaan made his playback singing debut in 1999 in the movie Pyaar Mein Kabhi Kabhi where he sung two songs in the film.
 The song "Musu Musu Hasi" instantly struck a chord among the viewers and was very relatable to the youth.

 In 2023, Shan performed at a musical concert in Boston, organised by the Jay-Ho!
 The concert highlighted how music can bring people together, creating a joyful and entertaining atmosphere.
 It also demonstrated the strong affection and loyalty that Boston residents have for Shaan and his music.

-He has recently recorded a playback for an upcoming Bengali feature film Network which is composed by Dabbu.
+He recorded a song for the Bengali feature film Network which is composed by Dabbu.

 In 2023, Shaan recorded a romantic song composed by Pritam for Shah Rukh Khan in Dunki.

 Work as host and judge

-Shaan hosted the television show Sa Re Ga Ma Pa on Zee TV between the years 2000–2006.
+Shaan first appeared the television show Channel V Music Awards as a guest host with his sister in 1996.
+Later, he mainly hosted the television show Sa Re Ga Ma Pa on Zee TV between the years 2002 to 2006.

 Shaan has been a judge on many talent shows.
 Shaan is a team captain, judge and mentor on STAR Plus's Music Ka Maha Muqqabla for the team Shaan's Strikers.
-Shaan appeared as a judge in Sa Re Ga Ma Pa L'il Champs 2014–2015 and The Voice India Kids 2016.
+Shaan appeared as a judge in Sa Re Ga Ma Pa Li'l Champs 2014 and The Voice India Kids 2016.
 In 2015 and 2016, Shaan was the winning coach in each of the first two seasons of The Voice.
-He appeared as a judge in Bengali reality show 'Super Singer Season 2' (2020) and 'Super_Singer (Bengali TV series)#Season 4Super Singer Season 4' (2023).
+He appeared as a judge in the second and fourth season of the Bengali reality show Super Singer.

 Filmography

 Films

-Along with singing, Shaan has acted in the movie Daman: A Victim of Marital Violence, also starring Raveena Tandon.
-His songs have appeared in the movies, Zameen and Hungama.
+Along with singing, Shaan made his debut as an actor where he acted in the film Daman: A Victim of Marital Violence, also starring Raveena Tandon.
+His songs have appeared in the films, Zameen and Hungama.